Terms & Conditions

 You acknowledge that the Software is a supplementary tool and should not be relied upon as the sole method of tracking legal deadlines.

-To the fullest extent permitted by applicable law, our total liability arising out of or relating to the Product, these Terms, or your use of or inability to use the Product will not exceed the amount you paid for the Product.
+To the fullest extent permitted by applicable law, our total aggregate liability arising out of or relating to the Product, these Terms, or your use of or inability to use the Product will not exceed the greater of (a) the amount you paid for the Product in the twelve (12) months preceding the event giving rise to the claim, or (b) one hundred U.S. dollars (US$100).
 These limitations apply regardless of the legal theory asserted and even if any limited remedy fails of its essential purpose.
 Nothing in these Terms limits liability to the extent such limitation is prohibited by law.

 Please read this section carefully.
 It affects your rights.